MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Remove-AzureVMDscExtension](./Remove-AzureVMDscExtension.md)
-Removes an azure_2 DSC extension from a virtual machine.
+Removes an Azure DSC extension from a virtual machine.

 ### [Remove-AzureVMExtension](./Remove-AzureVMExtension.md)